 Beyond just the need for cold storage staking, the messaging around how to stake and vote has been mixed and confusing at best.

-As CoinDesk reported, not long before the vote, there were hardly any options for voting without using the command line, something that will be difficult for non-technical users.
+, not long before the vote, there were hardly any options for voting without using the command line, something that will be difficult for non-technical users.

 Some more user-friendly tools started to pop up closer to launch, with broad support among insiders forming around a voting tool made by Scatter, but then just as the blockchain went live, a coalition of validator candidates recommended only using command line tool "CLEOS."